synamaxmusic/sinistar/README.md

 ## Source code map

-_(Work in progress)_

-This list shows all the files that are needed to build the game (in the order they are first loaded into the assembler, as opposed to {AS} displaying when files are first processed).
-A lot of these files are referenced with ```INCLUDE``` instructions inside other files, creating nested references which can make things confusing pretty quickly.
+This list shows all the files that are needed to build the game (in the order they are first loaded into the assembler, as opposed to {AS} displaying when files are finished processing).
+A lot of these files have ```INCLUDE``` instructions inside other files, creating nested references which can make things confusing pretty quickly.
 This map aims to make the code a little bit easier to navigate.

 ### MESSAGE